osteele/p5-server/examples/README.md

 # About this directory

-This directory contains a set of test cases for p5 runner's server.
+This directory contains a set of test cases for p5-server.

 `sketch-dir` contains an HTML file and a sketch JavaScript.
 Visiting it should present the sketch.